EangJS/FridgeThermometer/docs/README.md

 Updated scheduler method instead of using datetime for daily reports V0.1 Beta
  Initial Temperature Sensor recorder with only google sheets API and single command of temperature to telegram user (Private Chat)

+## ESP32

+ESP32 Version of Fridge Thermometer

+# Getting Started
+1. Download .zip file from https://github.com/witnessmenow/Universal-Arduino-Telegram-Bot
+2. Add zip file to arduino ide library
+3. Install ArduinoJson by Benoit Blanchon
+4. Install DallasTemperature by Miles Burton
+5. Install OneWire by Jim Studt et.al.
+6. Install drivers for ESP32 if not done
+7. Upload .ino file into ESP32

+# Changelog

+V0.1
++ Ability to recieve temperature upon request via telegram bot
++ Ability to receive alerts when temperature out of desired range ALL FUNCTIONALITY HAS NOT BEEN TESTED EXTENSIVELY YET BUGS MAY OCCUR